mcteamster/white/README.md

 Put your cards on the PILE for everyone to see in real-time!
 Or maybe keep them hidden in your HAND, or even displayed on the TABLE in front of you.

-Browse the Global Deck in Singleplayer mode for a local pass-and-play experience.
+Browse the Global Deck in Single Device mode for a local pass-and-play experience.
 Create and submit cards there for the whole world to see!

 ### History